Karl Boyes (pool player)

-Karl Boyes (born 4 November 1982) is an English professional pool player.
+Karl Boyes (born 4 November 1992) is an English professional pool player.
+Boyes is a former 8-ball world champion and has won the Mosconi Cup four times representing Team Europe.

+Career

 He won the 2010 world 8-ball championships.
 In the final, Boyes had the much better start and led Niels Feijen 4-0 and 11–5, before his opponent started a catch-up and levelled at 12-12.
 Boyes won the final rack, winning 13–12.

+Boyes first victory on the Euro Tour came at the 2010 Austrian Open, where after defeating compatriot Chris Melling 9–7 in the semi-finals, he clinched the title with a 9–6 win against Nick van den Berg in the final.
+In 2012, Boyes won the World Series of Pool Speed Pool title, beating Darren Appleton in the final.

 Boyes has been a part of four Mosconi Cup teams, competing for Europe in 2010, 2013, 2014 and 2015.
 In all of these seasons, Europe would defeat the USA.
+Boyes and Darren Appleton won the World Cup of Pool in 2014 after beating Netherlands in the final 10–9.
+It marked the first time that England had won the competition.

+Boyes reached the final of the 2015 US Open Nine-ball Championship but was heavily defeated 3–11 by Kevin Cheng in the final.
+Boyes reached the semi-finals of the World Pool Masters in Gibraltar in 2018.
+After beating Ralf Souquet in their quarter-final match, Boyes was then defeated in the last four by Niels Feijen 3–8.
+In 2021, Boyes and Appleton formed an England C team at the World Cup of Pool, receiving a late call up after a withdrawal.
+They reached the final after whitewashing Slovakia in the semi-finals before losing 6–11 to Germany in the final.

+In 2024 it was announced that Boyes would be the captain of Team Europe in the inaugural Reyes Cup versus Team Asia.
+The event would be similar in format to the Mosconi Cup.
+Asia would go on to win 11-6 in Manila.

 Personal life

 Boyes was born in Bradford, West Yorkshire.
 He began playing pool, mainly English 8-ball, as a teenager in pubs in Manchester.
+He is a cousin of professional darts player Joe Cullen.

 In November 2020, Boyes started a self-named YouTube channel.
 On the channel, he uploads pool tutorial videos as well as lessons and tips.